Bachelor of Science in Nursing (BSN) Program:

 Northwestern offers a Bachelor of Science Degree (BSN) in Nursing.
-Since the inception of the Division of Nursing in1982 two tracks have been offered for obtaining a baccalaureate in nursing.
+Since the inception of the Division of Nursing in 1982, three tracks have been offered for obtaining a baccalaureate in nursing.
 A BSN provides the foundation of study that can serve as a basis for pursuing advanced education in nursing.

 First, the four-year Generic or Traditional Track provides the educational opportunities essential for the preparation of a professional nurse.
-Upon completion of all program requirements, the Generic Graduate is eligible to write the National Council Licensing Exam (NCLEX-RN) to become a registered nurse (RN).
+Upon completion of all program requirements, the Generic Graduate and the LPN -to-BSN track Graduate is eligible to write the National Council Licensing Exam (NCLEX-RN) to become a registered nurse (RN).

-Second, the nursing program offers educational mobility to RN’s & LPN’s who desire a Bachelor of Science in Nursing degree.
-The Nursing program, in conjunction with the OK Board of Regents and the “Oklahoma Articulation Agreement” may grant college credit to those individuals who qualify for extra institutional learning.
+Second, the Division of Nursing offers educational mobility to LPN’s who desire a Bachelor of Science in Nursing degree.
+The Nursing program, in conjunction with the OK Board of Regents and the “Oklahoma Articulation Agreement” may grant college credit to those individuals who qualify for extra-institutional learning.

 Selection of students is based on the potential for success in completing the program.
 Acceptance into the nursing program is contingent upon meeting the following criteria and available enrollment space in desired courses.